DevOps-Gilde/S3_Docs_GitHubActionsTerraform/03_SetupInfrastructure.md

 ...
 # Checkout the repository to the GitHub Actions runner
 - name: Checkout
-  uses: actions/checkout@v2
+  uses: actions/checkout@v3

-- uses: hashicorp/setup-terraform@v1
+- uses: hashicorp/setup-terraform@v2
 ```

-Now we run the standard terraform commands to init the environment and to calcuate the result of the terraform code without actually deploying the resources by terraform plan.
+Now we run the standard terraform commands to init the environment and to calculate the result of the terraform code without actually deploying the resources by terraform plan.
 The generated execution plan `terraform plan` is machine readable and can be used in unit test scenarios.
 Especially if the deployment of a resource takes long this is a great advantage.
-Native Microsoft languages like `Bicep`don't provide such a feature yet.
+Native Microsoft languages like `Bicep` don't provide such a feature yet.

 The `fmt` command which does static code analysis and checks correct formatting.
-Normally you would set `continue-on-error: false` so you get automatic linting and the pipeline doesnt allow incorrect formatted code.
-Unfortuately we could not figure out why terraform is complaining about the certain things you introduce later on such as variables.
-Therefore set `continue-on-error: true` to ensure your code is running through.
-If you figure out what is the correct required formatting let us know, so that we can drop this workaround.

 ```
     ...
     # Checkout the repository to the GitHub Actions runner
     - name: Checkout
-      uses: actions/checkout@v2
+      uses: actions/checkout@v3

-    - uses: hashicorp/setup-terraform@v1
+    - uses: hashicorp/setup-terraform@v2

     - run: terraform init

-    # Normally you would use continue-on-error: false
-    # An unresolveable error in the variables.tf
-    # file requires this workaround so far.
     - name: Terraform fmt
       id: fmt
       run: terraform fmt -check
-      continue-on-error: true

     - name: Terraform Plan
       id: plan
       run: terraform plan -no-color
-      env:
-        TF_VAR_client_id: ${{ secrets.AZURE_AD_CLIENT_ID }}
-        TF_VAR_client_secret: ${{ secrets.AZURE_AD_CLIENT_SECRET }}
-        TF_VAR_subscription_id: ${{ secrets.AZURE_SUBSCRIPTION_ID }}
-        TF_VAR_tenant_id: ${{ secrets.AZURE_AD_TENANT_ID }}
-        TF_VAR_web_app_name: ${{ secrets.WEBAPP }}
 ```
 An interesting detail of the `terraform plan` is the way how our secrets are passed.
 As stated by `env` each variable is passed as environment variable.
 For each passed variable a counterpart must be defined within terraform as you will see later.
 Matching between the variable in the env section and terraform code is done as follows:
 * `TF_VAR_` is stripped off